kconger/MiSTer_web2rgbmatrix/emulationstation/README.md

 **Modify Configuration**

-Modify your /etc/web2rgbmatrix/web2rgbmatrix-user.ini to include your rgbmatrix IP or hostname.
+Create a /etc/web2rgbmatrix/web2rgbmatrix-user.ini to include your rgbmatrix IP or hostname.
 RetroPie does not support MDNS resolution by default.

 ```
 HOSTNAME="192.168.1.100"